lino-framework/lino/docs/tutorials/mti/index.rst

 .. literalinclude:: models.py

-The only Non-Django thing here is that we add a special virtual field `is_restaurant` of type :class:`EnableChild
-<lino.utils.mti.EnableChild>`, we'll talk about that later.
+The only Non-Django thing here is that we inherit from :class:`dd.Polymorphic <lino.mixins.polymorphic.Polymorphic>`.
+We'll talk about that later.

 Create some initial data: